Get free shipping on all orders - Ends Sunday!

 • Cushing’s disease: Cushing’s disease or hyperadrenocorticism is the abnormally high production of ACTH or adrenocorticotropic hormone.
 ACTH stimulates the production of cortisol, which affects the cyclic regulation of the hair follicle, leading to hair loss.

-• Pyoderma: Skin infections with bacteria or fungi are common in dogs.
-Itchy dogs are more likely to develop pyotraumatic dermatitis.
-Fungal infections are acquired through direct contact with contaminated or infected dogs.
+• Pyoderma: Itchy dogs are more likely to develop pyotraumatic dermatitis.

 Is Dog Hair Loss Genetic?

 Yes, dog hair loss is genetic.
-Some dogs are affected by hereditary diseases such as Alopecia X, alopecia areata, and certain non-inflammatory follicular dysplasias.
+Some dogs are affected by hereditary issues such as Alopecia X, alopecia areata, and certain non-inflammatory follicular dysplasias.

 Is Dog Hair Loss Caused by Allergies?